repa1030/simulator_windows/README.md

 Current Version: Unity 2019.3.7
 Required Unity Version: 2019.3 or 2019.4

+_Builded Version for ROS Melodic is available in Builds/Melodic/_
-Builded Version is available in Build/
+_Builded Version for ROS Noetic is available in Builds/Noetic/_

 ---
 ## Required Assets